constantinadrian/Caterpillar_Montessori_MS_1/README.md

     - Credit code for Hero image animation - taken and modified from Brian O'Grady Love Running [Code Institute](https://codeinstitute.net/)

     - Credit code for opaque-overlay used for Hero Image on index page, about and gallery page - from Matt Rudge "Whiskey Drop Project" [Code Institute](https://codeinstitute.net/)
-    - [Bootstrap](https://getbootstrap.com/) - for navbar, carousel, cards, grid system, forms, modal and all other clases that I used for making the project responsive.
+    - [Bootstrap](https://getbootstrap.com/) - for navbar, carousel, cards, grid system, forms, modal and all other classes that I used for making the project responsive.

     - [Favicon](https://favicon.io/favicon-converter/) - for quickly generate the favicon and given the code for use in this project